JuliaCI/BenchmarkTools.jl/README.md

 This package was authored primarily by Jarrett Revels (@jrevels).
 Additionally, I'd like to thank the following people:

-- John Myles White, for authoring the original Benchmarks package, which greatly inspired BenchmarkTools
+- Frames Catherine White, for authoring the original Benchmarks package, which greatly inspired BenchmarkTools
 - Andreas Noack, for statistics help and investigating weird benchmark time distributions
 - Oscar Blumberg, for discussions on noise robustness
 - Jiahao Chen, for discussions on error analysis